Advancements

 • nausea/vomiting

-• nervous system instability (for emotional disorders)
+• nervous system instability (impacting the sympathetic nervous system)

 • pain (e.g., musculoskeletal, sciatic)